Where's My Share: Understanding Daughters' Right To Property

-Under the Hindu law, a Hindu Undivided Family (HUF) is a group comprising more than one person, all lineal descendants from a common ancestor.
+Under the Hindu law, a Hindu Undivided Family (HUF) is a group comprising more than one person, all lineal descendants of a common ancestor.
 An HUF can be formed by people of Hindu, Jain, Sikh or Buddhist faith.

 MakaanIQ shares the rights that married daughters now have in their fathers' properties as per Hindu Succession Act, 2005:

 Earlier, once a daughter was married, she ceased to be part of her father's HUF.
 Many saw this as curtailing women's property rights.
 But on September 9, 2005, the Hindu Succession Act, 1956, which governs the devolution of property among Hindus, was amended.
 According to Hindu Succession Amendment Act, 2005, every daughter, whether married or unmarried, is considered a member of her father's HUF and can even be appointed as 'karta' (who manages) of his HUF property.
 The amendment now grants daughters the same rights, duties, liabilities and disabilities that were earlier limited to sons.

 However, a daughter can avail of the benefits granted by the amendment only if her father passed away after September 9, 2005.
 Also, the daughter is eligible to be a co-sharer only if the father and the daughter were alive on September 9, 2005.
 However, on February 2, 2018, Supreme Court has made it a general rule that a daughter, living or dead, on the date of amendment will be entitled to share in father’s property, thus making her children too to claim this right.

 Equal right to be coparceners